Subgraph densities in Markov spaces: Preliminaries

-\begin{prop} Let $(J,\BB,\pi)$ be a probability space and $\Ab:~L^p(J,\pi)\to L^p(J,\pi)$, a linear operator $(p>1)$.
-Then $\Ab$ is the adjacency operator of a Markov space with stationary measure $\pi$ if and only if $\Ab$ is monotone, $1$-regular and contractive. \end{prop}
+Theorem 6.3 in \cite{BackSz} implies that, conversely, every self-adjoint, monotone, $1$-regular and contractive operator $\Ab:~L^p(J,\pi)\to L^p(J,\pi)$ $(p\ge 1)$ is the adjacency operator of a Markov space with stationary measure $\pi$.

-It is clear that the $k$-th power of a $1$-regular graphop is itself a $1$-regular graphop.
+It is clear that the $k$-th power of the adjacency operator is itself an adjacency operator of a Markov space.
 In the Markov chain setting, this corresponds to considering $k$ consecutive steps as one.
 The edge measure of this new Markov space will be denoted by $\eta^k$.

-If a Markov space is defined by an $L^2$-graphon (a function in $L^2(\pi^2)$), then its adjacency graphop $\Ab$ is a Hilbert-Schmidt operator, and hence it is compact.
+If a Markov space is defined by an $L^2$-graphon (a function in $L^2(\pi^2)$), then its adjacency operator $\Ab$ is a Hilbert-Schmidt operator, and hence it is compact.
 It is well known that for a symmetric operator $\Ab$ on a Hilbert space and any integer $k\ge 1$, $\Ab^k$ is compact if and only if $\Ab$ is compact.
-Since we'll be concerned with Markov spaces (or graphops) for which a finite power is defined by a graphon, $\Ab_\eta$ will be a compact operator.
-However, see Example \ref{EXA:POWERS} for a Markov space with an ``almost'' compact graphop to which extensions of our results would be particularly desirable.
+Often we'll be concerned with Markov spaces for which a finite power of $\Ab_\eta$ is defined by a graphon, and so $\Ab_\eta$ is a compact operator.
+However, see Example \ref{EXA:POWERS} for a Markov space with an ``almost'' compact adjacency operator, to which extensions of our results would be particularly desirable.

 \begin{remark} The finite version of the probability measure $\eta$ of a Markov space is the uniform measure on the edges of a finite graph.
 The marginal $\pi$ is the stationary distribution of the random walk, where the probability of a vertex is proportional to its degree.
 It is natural to introduce the uniform measure on the vertices as well.
 In the general case, this means endowing a Markov space $(J,\BB,\pi)$ with an additional probability measure $\lambda$ on $(J,\BB)$.
-This richer structure would then include non-regular graphons and general (not necessarily $1$-regular) graphops.
+This richer structure would then include non-regular graphons, general (not necessarily $1$-regular) graphops, and s-graphons as defined in \cite{KLSz1}.
 Putting it in a slightly sloppy form,

 and

 Extending the results of this paper to the case when a vertex-measure is present is an important task for further research. \end{remark}